• Home

 Instructions

-1. Once the Cornish Hens are thawed and rinsed thoroughly pat them dry with a paper towel.
+• Once the Cornish Hens are thawed and rinsed thoroughly, pat them dry with a paper towel.

-2. Place Cornish Hens is a large roasting pan bottom down.
+• Place Cornish Hens in a large roasting pan bottom down.
 Divide fresh herbs and stuff hen cavities.

-3. Then add two parts of butter to each cavity.
-Place any leftover herbs beneath hens.
+• Then add two parts of butter to each cavity.
+Place any leftover herbs beneath the hens.

-4. Slice Meyer lemons in half and squeeze juice into a small bowl.
-There should be enough lemon juice so that each hen cavity gets a tablespoon each.
+• Slice Meyer lemons in half and squeeze juice into a small bowl.
+There should be enough lemon juice, so each hen cavity gets a tablespoon.

-6. Mix Black Pepper, Lemon Pepper, and Kosher salt in a small bowl and sprinkle over hens evenly until seasoning is all gone.
+• Mix Black Pepper, Lemon Pepper, and Kosher salt in a small bowl and sprinkle over hens evenly until the seasoning is all gone.

-9. Bake in a pre-heated oven at 375 until an instant-read thermometer reads inserted into the thickest part of the thigh registers 165 degrees F and the juices run clear.
+• Bake in a preheated oven at 375 until an instant-read thermometer reads inserted into the thickest part of the thigh registers 165 degrees F and the juices run clear.

-10. When finished baking, remove the pan from the oven and let stand for 15 minutes.
+• When finished baking, remove the pan from the oven and let it stand for 15 minutes.

 More holiday dinners to try: